spraakbanken/swell-project/Correction_annotation_guidelines.md

 * I annan text " Tre röster om svenskans ställning i Finland " Parnass 2013:3 som är skriven av författaren Catharina Söderbergh beskriver dem tre olika ställningar som finns om svenska inom Finland -> I en annan text , " Tre röster om svenskans ställning i Finland " ( Parnass 2013:3 ) , som är skriven av författaren Catharina Söderbergh , beskriver **författaren** de tre olika inställningar som finns till svenska i Finland

-**Note (1)**: The S-Msubj tag should only be applied in those cases when the clause is already present in the original case.
-If a subject is part of a clause which has been added in the normalization, the S-M tag should be applied:
+**Note (1)**: The S-Msubj tag should only be applied in those cases when the clause is already present in the original text.
+If the added subject is part of a clause which has altogether been added in the normalization, the S-M tag should be applied:

 * Jag studerar på eftermiddag Sfi och förmiddag praktik -> Jag studerar sfi på eftermiddagen och på förmiddagen har **jag** praktik

-**Note (2)**: When an expletive _det_ is added as a subject in a clause which already in the original version includes a phrase which has the semantic function of a subject, but which in the normalized version is placed in the object position (as an _egentligt subjekt_), or further back in the clause as a _postponerat subjekt_, _det_ should be marked with S-Msubj only if the "semantic subject" was already in its object or late position in the original text, and the original text thus did not have a subject in a subject position:
+**Note (2)**: When _det_ is added as a subject in a clause which already in the original version includes a phrase which has the semantic function of a subject, but which in the normalized version is placed in the object position (as an _egentligt subjekt_), or further back in the clause as a _postponerat subjekt_, _det_ should be marked with S-Msubj only if the "semantic subject" was already in its object or late position in the original text, and the original text thus did not have a subject in a subject position:

 * Finns många nya lagenheterna i dyrare delar i huvudstaden -> **Det** finns många nya lägenheter i dyrare delar i huvudstaden